 A mapping process that “doesn’t aim high enough” usually looks something like this:

-At Highland, we dedicate ourselves to delivering rich, integrated journey maps.
+dedicate ourselves to delivering rich, integrated journey maps.
 We have a toolbox of dependable methods from the worlds of human-centered design and innovation that go beyond traditional approaches to elicit the more emotive, hard to articulate, true unmet needs of patients, caregivers, and families.
 This allows us to address those deep unmet functional, social, and emotional needs with targeted intervention strategies, thereby getting to the heart of understanding, improving, and innovating the patient experience.

 Our process includes four key elements: